SINTEF-AppliedCompSci/MRST/README.md

 ### How do I get set up? ###

+* ADD /ddmodel and /ddmodel/diagnosticsWellPairs in to the path in Matlab/MRST

 * The examples folder has has Three examples

 * These examples follows steps:
     * Settup and simulate a full resolution resorvior model
     * Build a network of flowpath base of flow diagnostics